 - You should NEVER write and give out checks drawn off of your account under the assumption that the check you plan to deposit tomorrow is going to cover these checks.
 When you do this, you're risking returned checks and overdraft fees.
 Until we see a check, we cannot guarantee that we won't place a hold on it.
 The hold keeps the checks you've already written from clearing your account.

 - We see hundreds of thousands of dollars in counterfeit and bad checks each year.
 Sometimes we can recognize a counterfeit check and sometimes they're so well made that even we cannot tell the difference.
 Just because we accept your check, doesn't mean that the check is "good."
 And if the check is returned, you owe us the money according to law.

 AnyTime Access & e-Statements

 Ensuring the privacy and security of your account and personal data is a top priority.
 We do not store any member information on our web server that is accessed by the public.
 Layers of security include automatic sign-off, encryption, firewalls, password lock-out and security authentication procedures.

 Can I access all my credit union accounts?

 Yes.
-AnyTime Access gives you convenient 24-hour access to your deposit and loan suffixes to perform a variety of transactions: check balances, transfer funds, make your loan payment, verify that your checks have cleared, and manage automated transfers.
+AnyTime Access gives you convenient 24-hour access to your deposit and loan suffixes to perform a variety of transactions: check balances, transfer funds, make your loan payment, verify that your checks have cleared, setup e-alerts and manage automated transfers.
 It's easy!